artofthesmart/hypertext/_demo/pages/02.reference/default.md

     8. Try to use the first image in this page's directory.
 * **Summary delimiter** - By default, this is `===` and you use it to separate the Summary for this page from the rest of the contents.
 I recommend you leave this as the default.
 * **Summary length** - If you don't specify a summary for this page, this value determines how long the automatically generated summary should be.
 By default, it's 300 characters.
+* **Add Dates** - Overrides the theme's global dates setting and lets you choose whether to show the publication date on this page or not.

 !!! **What's the difference between a Summary and a Subtitle?**  A subtitle is usally an extension to the original title.
 For example, "Raising a puppy" might be the title of my page, and the subtitle might be "How I learned to raise a dog in 2018".
 On the other hand, a summary is a short introduction or paragraph for the content the user is about to read or click through to.
 In this same example, the summary would be a 300 character teaser about how cute the puppy was, how excited I was, and how I would learn a lot while training the puppy to be a good boy.